cor3ntin/wg21-1/monadic-optional.md

 }
 ```

-Oh dear.
 Our code now has a lot of boilerplate to deal with the case where a step fails.
 Not only does this increase the noise and cognitive load of the function, but if we forget to put in a check, then suddenly we're throwing an exception if we do a bad optional access.

 Another possibility would be to call `.value()` on the optionals and let the exception be thrown and caught like so: